-"He is merely Gregory's deputy," she said, with a subconscious feeling that the word "deputy" was not a fortunate one.
+"He is merely Gregory's deputy," she said, with a sub-conscious feeling that the epithet was not a remarkably fortunate one.
 "In that connection, I should like to point out that you can estimate a man's character by that of his friends."

-"Oh," rejoined Winifred, "then if Mr. Wyllard's strong points merely heighten Gregory's virtues, I've nothing more to say.
-Any way, I'll reserve my homage until I've seen Gregory.
+"Oh," said Winifred, "then if Mr. Wyllard's strong points are merely to heighten Gregory's credit, I've nothing more to say.
+Anyway, I'll reserve my homage until I've seen him.
 Perfection among men is scarce nowadays."

 She turned away, and left Agatha thoughtful.
-In the meanwhile, Mrs. Hastings came upon Wyllard alone in the music-room.
+In the meanwhile, Mrs. Hastings came upon Wyllard in the music-room.
+There was just then nobody else in it.

-"You look quite serious," she remarked.
+"You look quite serious," she said.

-"I've been thinking about Miss Ismay and Gregory," Wyllard replied.
+"I've been thinking about Miss Ismay and Gregory," said Wyllard.
 "In fact, I feel a little anxious about them."

-"In what way?"
+"In which way?"

-"Without making any reflections upon Gregory, I somewhat feel sorry for the girl."
+"Without making any reflections upon Gregory, I somehow feel sorry for the girl."

 Mrs. Hastings nodded.
-"As a matter of fact, that's very much what I felt from the first," she admitted.
+"As a matter of fact, that's very much what I felt from the first," she said.
 "Still, you see, there's the important fact that she's fond of him, and it should smooth out a good many difficulties.
-Anyway, she's evidently rather a courageous person."
+Anyway, what we can call the material ones won't count.
+She's evidently rather a courageous person."

-Wyllard sat silent a moment or two.
-"I wasn't troubling about the material difficulties-lack of wealth and all that," he said.
+The man sat silent a moment or two.
+"I wasn't troubling about them," he said.
 "I was wondering if she really could be fond of him.
-It is some years since she was much in his company."
+It's some years since she was much in his company."